 Various unit conversion factors are arrayed in the top left side of the sheet.
 The following screenshot shows the conversion factors:

-Many of these factors, colored in light green, are universally true and so should not be adjusted by the model user, even if customizing the model for a different country.
+Some of these factors, colored in light green, are universally true and so should not be adjusted by the model user, even if customizing the model for a different country.
 For example, there will always be one million MWh per TWh and one thousand grams per kilogram.
 Conversion factors for coal, natural gas, and liquid fuels (petroleum gasoline, petroleum diesel, biofuel gasoline, biofuel diesel, and jet fuel) can vary by country, because the chemical composition of these fuels may vary from place to place and from year to year.
 (In fact, they are implemented as time series in the U.S. model, because the energy content of petroleum gasoline and of biofuel gasoline change very slightly during the model run.)

 Dollars per Output Currency Unit converts the model’s internal currency unit (dollars) into whatever currency output unit is most appropriate for the modeled country or region.
 In the U.S., the output currency units are “billions of US dollars.”